filakhtov/gentoo-use-docs/dev-lang/python.md

 It is safe to disable this flag.

 ### ncurses
 Enables the `_curses`, the `_curses_panel` and the dependent Python modules.
 These modules provide an interface for portable advanced terminal handling using the `ncurses` library.
 They also provide window management like functionality in a terminal.
-If the flag is disabled, add these modules to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build to avoid installing them.
+If the flag is disabled, add the `MODULE__CURSES_STATE=disabled` and `MODULE__CURSES_PANEL=disabled` to the `Makefile` to avoid installing these modules.

 This flag is generally safe to disable.
 There are quite a few packages in the Portage tree that depend on it however.